 - Xperia 10 Plus: 6.5-inch, LCD, Full HD+, 21:9

-The Sony Xperia 10 II comes with a 6-inch display, matching the size of the Xperia 10.
-The Xperia 10 Plus has a slightly larger display at 6.5-inches, though all three models have the same Full HD+ resolution.
+The Sony Xperia 10 II1 and Xperia 10 II come with a 6-inch display, matching the size of the Xperia 10.
+The Xperia 10 Plus has a slightly larger display at 6.5-inches, though all four models have the same Full HD+ resolution.

-The latest model differs in terms of panel technology too though.
-Like the Xperia 1 II, the Xperia 10 II has an OLED display for vibrant colours and deep blacks.
+The Xperia 10 III and Xperia 10 II differ in terms of panel technology too though.
+Like the Xperia 1 III, the Xperia 10 III and 10 II have an OLED display for vibrant colours and deep blacks.
 The Xperia 10 and Xperia 10 Plus both have LCD displays.
+The Xperia 10 III also adds HDR support over its predecessors.

 Hardware and specs